Charred, smoke-damaged or completely gutted. We buy fire damaged houses in any condition in England.

 This price will allow us the financial scope to renovate the house with our chosen builders.
 We offer you the best possible price, which will then allow you to move on quickly.
 We often complete the sale in as little as 15 days!

 We are genuine cash buyers and can prove funds in the bank.
 You can trust us to deliver on our promises.
 Accept our offer and tell us when you want to complete the sale.

 Genuine Reviews from Real People

 You can trust us to deliver on our promises.
 You can read our reviews.
 You will notice that these are real people, just like you.
 There are no scripts or actors used to film them.
 If you’re unhappy for any reason we will work with you to find a suitable solution.
 We aim to give you complete peace of mind when selling your fire damaged house to us so that you will give us a five star review.

 Beware dodgy cash house buyer scams

-Please be aware there are many unscrupulous companies out there who will give you an initial offer higher than ours, but then will keep you waiting while they try to secure the funds… often then delaying and stalling endlessly and trying to renegotiate the price with you when you feel you’re near the end.
+Please be aware there are many unscrupulous cash house buying companies out there who will give you an initial offer higher than ours, but then will keep you waiting while they try to secure the funds… often then delaying and stalling endlessly and trying to renegotiate the price with you when you feel you’re near the end.
 This new price is much lower than our cash offer.